asujata-1234/Testblog-master/Testblog-master/jekyll-uno-master/_posts/2016-01-08-welcome-to-jekyll.markdown

 Scenario Outline – This is used to run the same scenario for 2 or more different set of test data.
 E.g. In our scenario, if you want to register another user you can data drive the same scenario twice.
 Examples – All scenario outlines have to be followed with the Examples section.
 This contains the data that has to be passed on to the scenario.
 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Take a look at the source for this post to get an idea about how it works..

 Jekyll also offers powerful support for code snippets: